U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xA - Quick Start/Checklist.md

 ## Phishing Preparation

-- [ ] For social engineering pretext visit this [[Social Engineering Pretext|section]] to make preparation for your campaign.
+- [ ] For social engineering pretext visit this [[Social Engineering Pretext|section]] to make preparation for the campaign.
-- [ ] Choose which phishing delivery method for the campaign.
+- Choose which phishing delivery method for the campaign.
 	- [ ] Phishing via Email
 		- Gather emails with the following methods.
 			- Passively browse the website